cloudbees-core-cd-workshop/workshop-exercises/exercises/intro-pipeline-cb-core.md

     agent { label 'nodejs-app' }
 ```

 4. You may be asking yourself how the `steps` are able to run in the `stages` where there is no `agent`.
 Every Pipeline script runs on the Jenkins master using a flyweight executor (i.e. Java thread).
-However, certain Pipeline `steps` require a heavyweight executor - that is an executor on an `agent`.
+However, certain Pipeline `steps` require a heavyweight executor - that is an executor on an `agent` ([more info on flyweight vs heavyweight executors](https://support.cloudbees.com/hc/en-us/articles/360012808951-Pipeline-Difference-between-flyweight-and-heavyweight-Executors)).
 One such step is the `sh` step.
 We will add such a step to the **Build and Push Image** `stage` to illustrate this.
 Add an `sh` step to the **Build and Push Image** stage after the `echo` step so the stage looks like the following:

 ```
     stage('Build and Push Image') {